 San Antonio, like many cities, is suffering from a shortage of well-trained people to take care of its trees.
 The problem is especially critical, given that the city desperately needs to preserve the precious tree canopy it has.
-In 2018, San Antonio learned that its tree canopy had shrunk dramatically over the previous 15 years, from covering 38 percent of the city’s land to just 23 percent.
-The decline in tree canopy, identified through spatial analysis, corresponded with increased development in the city and a serious 2017 tornado.
-It also meant a significant loss of the economic, health, and wellness benefits trees provide, prompting city officials to prioritize caring for the city’s trees and building a qualified, well-trained urban forestry workforce to continue that work.
+In 2018, San Antonio learned that its tree canopy had shrunk dramatically over the previous 15 years, from covering 38% of the city’s land to just 23%.
+The decline has prompted city officials to prioritize caring for the city’s trees and building a qualified, well-trained urban forestry workforce to continue that work.

-- Ensure the tree education and safety course is accessible to those new to the field or those who wouldn’t otherwise be able to attend
+One of the key goals of the project is to ensure the tree education and safety course is accessible to those new to the field or those who wouldn’t otherwise be able to receive this training.

 Thanks to Microsoft’s support of this innovative program, San Antonio residents who need jobs most will have an opportunity to care for the city’s green infrastructure and ensure that all residents will benefit from trees.